-Karl Lagerfeld is one of the fashion industry’s most decorated designers.
-He currently helms Chanel's ready to wear and couture lines and designs for his own label, in addition to collaborating with Sylvia Fendi to create Fendi’s ready-to-wear collections.
-Renowned for his renaissance-like intelligence, Lagerfeld’s voracious intellect informs his dry, sporadically controversial wit, and imbues his aesthetic with culture and historical reference points.
-The designer is an impressive linguist as well.
-“He speaks German, English, French, Spanish," calculated Hilary Alexander of the Daily Telegraph, "and for all I know, Russian and Mandarin."
+Karl Lagerfeld was one of the fashion industry’s most decorated designers, having helmed Chanel since 1983.
+He designed Chanel's ready-to-wear and couture lines, his own label, and collaborated with Silvia Fendi to create Fendi’s ready-to-wear collections.
+Celebrated for his renaissance-like intelligence, Lagerfeld’s aesthetic was imbued with cultural and historical reference points.
+The designer was also an impressive linguist, versed in German, English, French and Spanish.

 Lagerfeld was hired as Pierre Balmain's assistant after winning the coats category in a design competition sponsored by the International Wool Secretariat in 1955.
 In 1958, after three years at Balmain, he moved to Jean Patou where was involved in the design of ten haute couture collections.
 Following a brief stint at Tiziano, a couture house based in Rome, Lagerfeld began to freelance for French fashion house Chloé in 1964.
-At first Lagerfeld designed a few pieces each season, but soon enough, he was designing the entire collection.
-In 1970, he began a short design collaboration with Curiel, following which he began his collaboration with Fendi.
+At first Lagerfeld designed a few pieces each season, but soon he was designing the entire collection.
+In 1965, he began a short design collaboration with Curiel, following which he began his collaboration with Fendi.

 In 1982, the chairman of Chanel, Alain Wertheimer, asked Lagerfeld to design for the house.
 Lagerfeld told The New York Times, “Everybody said, ‘Don’t touch it, it’s dead, it will never come back.’
 But by then I thought it was a challenge.”
 The designer would go on to redefine the house’s codes while paying homage to the Chanel herself, subverting her ideals with his own modern take on her most renowned designs.